Signs & Treatment for Candidiasis/Thrush/Crop Mycosis/Sour Crop in Poultry

 Candidiasis, thrush, crop mycosis, or sour crop are caused by a yeast called Candida albicans .
 It is a fungal infection, clinically referred to as mycotic disease of the digestive tract and can be contracted by many kinds of avian species, including chickens, turkeys, and quail usually after being given antibiotics or from unsanitary drinking water.
 Thick, almost white mucous lesions are usually discovered in the crop but may also be found in the mouth and esophagus.
 Sometimes shallow ulcers and sloughing of dead cells (necrotic epithelium) are also visible.
 The only way to be completely sure of the diagnosis is with tissue invasion to determine the culture of the organism but even then it is not 100 percent diagnostic of the disease.

-Symptoms: Listlessness and loss of appetite, gross lesions in the mouth, crop, and esophagus
+Symptoms: Listlessness, loss of appetite, gross lesions in the mouth, crop, and esophagus

 Most susceptible: Young chicks and poults (pullets)